tjvjbtwbnk-star/aaml/README.md

 | Italic | `_text_` | _text_ |
 | Block quote | `> text` | Indented quotation |

-This covers 90% of what you need for arbitration drafting.
-The remaining 10% — references — is where AAML innovates.
+This covers 90% of what is needed for arbitration drafting.
+The remaining 10% — references — is also part of the AAML standard.

 ---